cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 Note three crucial elements in the diagram:

 * The chains depend on relayers to communicate.
-Relayer algorithms ([ICS 18](https://github.com/cosmos/ibc/tree/master/spec/relayer/ics-018-relayer-algorithms)) are the "physical" connection layer of IBC: off-chain processes responsible for relaying data between two chains running the IBC protocol by scanning the state of each chain, constructing appropriate datagrams, and executing them on the opposite chain as is allowed by the protocol.
+Relayer algorithms ([ICS-18](https://github.com/cosmos/ibc/tree/master/spec/relayer/ics-018-relayer-algorithms)) are the "physical" connection layer of IBC: off-chain processes responsible for relaying data between two chains running the IBC protocol by scanning the state of each chain, constructing appropriate datagrams, and executing them on the opposite chain as is allowed by the protocol.
 * Many relayers can serve one or more channels to send messages between the chains.
 * Each side of the relay uses the light client of the other chain to quickly verify incoming messages.